tpgillam/argparcel/README.md

   -h, --help         show this help message and exit --a {1,2,3}
   --b {puffin,lark}
-  --c C              specify a path
+  --c C              An important path.

 $ uv run examples/example_1.py --a 2
 _Args(a=2, b=<Bird.puffin: 1>, c=None)